 Jack is the former administrative assistant for the Marketing department at the OFJCC.
 He enjoys woodworking, dogs, writing music and crisp high fives.

 Amy Snell was formerly the OFJCC's Senior Communications Manager.
 When not engaged in social media blitzing, Amy enjoys spending time exhorting her two teenage sons to do their chores, shower and study.
 She also noodles about in sailboat races (motto: Don't break the boat), pretends to play the ukulele, and wants to be a karaoke star when she grows up.

-Joel is the Oshman Family JCC’s Director of Jewish Innovation.
-It is his job to infuse programs with Jewish values and content while helping create new forms of Jewish expression.
+Joel is the Oshman Family JCC’s former Director of Jewish Innovation.
+It was his job to infuse programs with Jewish values and content while helping create new forms of Jewish expression.
 Originally from London, UK, he doubles as an actor, director, and theatre-maker.
 Joel's other passions include Burning Man, Tottenham Hotspur Football Club, and Scrabble.

 Adam and Christine Tachner have been OFJCC members since its founding, although they admit to almost never using the gym.
 Their three kids, Allegra, Sam and Avra attend Gideon Hausner Jewish Day School; their dogs, Brenda and Herschel Barkowitz, are home-schooled.

-Liz is the Director of Marketing at the Oshman Family JCC.
+Liz was the Director of Marketing at the Oshman Family JCC.
 She loves great food, spending time with family and friends, and singing shamelessly in the car.
 An avid carnivorous plant collector, Liz has about 50 merciless bug-eaters in her yard.